A Mathematical Programming Approach for Integrated Multiple Linear Regression Subset Selection and Validation

-To provide better insights, we present the summarized results for the datasets and over number of variables selected ($k$) in Tables \ref{table:result1} and \ref{table:result1_byp}, respectively.
-In both tables, $REP$ is the average over datasets or $k$ values.
-To check the performance for feasible datasets, we also present $REP_\text{feas}$, which only considers cases with feasible solutions available when calculating the average.
-Additionally, we count the number of cases satisfying the (i) $t$-test and residual test, (ii) $t$-test only, and (iii) residual test only.
+We present the summarized results for the datasets and the number of variables selected ($k$) in Tables \ref{table:result1} and \ref{table:result1_byp}, respectively.
+The complete results are available in the online supplement.
+In both tables, $REP$ is the average over the dataset or the $k$ values.
+To test the performance when using only feasible cases, we also present $REP_\text{feas}$, which only considers cases with feasible solutions available when calculating the average.
+Additionally, we count the number of cases satisfying (i) the $t$-test and residual test, (ii) the $t$-test only, and (iii) the residual test only.

-[1]{\multicolumn{1}{c|}{#1}} [1]{\multicolumn{1}{c}{#1}} In Table \ref{table:result1}, we observe that $\mathcal{MP}_\text{lazy}$ obtains solutions with $REP$ $90\%$ or above except for the Servo, Barro, and Crime datasets.
-This implies that our model maintains explanatory power while satisfying all diagnostics constraints.
-Column $REP_\text{feas}$ also indicates our model maintains an $R^2_{adj}$ closer to the base model.
-The results in the `$t$-test \& residual test' column indicate that our model can find substantially more linear models satisfying both the statistical significance of all coefficients and the residual assumptions for most of the datasets.
+In Table \ref{table:result1}, we observe that $\mathcal{MP}_\text{lazy}$ obtains solutions with a $REP$ of $90\%$ or above except for the Winequality, Bodyfat, and Crime datasets.
+This indicates that our model maintains explanatory power while satisfying all diagnostics constraints.
+Column $REP_\text{feas}$ also indicates that our model maintains an $R^2_{adj}$ closer to the base model.
+The results in the `$t$-test \& residual test' column indicate that our model is able to find substantially more linear models satisfying both the statistical significance of all coefficients and the residual assumptions for most of the datasets.
 In particular, our model finds optimal solutions satisfying all diagnostics constraints for all cases for four data sets (bolded in the `$t$-test \& residual test' column).
-On the other hand, our model finds the same number of feasible solutions as the benchmarks for the Barro and Framing datasets, with the results from our model for $REP_\text{feas}$ equal to 1 for these datasets.
+On the other hand, our model finds the same number of feasible solutions as the benchmarks for the Framing dataset, with the results from our model for $REP_\text{feas}$ equal to 1 for this dataset.
 In fact, the corresponding solutions for $\mathcal{MP}_\text{base}$ are exactly the same as those of our model.
-It implies that although $\mathcal{MP}_\text{base}$ finds an optimal solution without considering any diagnostics or statistical significance, the solution fortunately has no insignificant coefficients and satisfies the residual assumptions.
-Thus, these results in Table \ref{table:result1} make clear that our model is powerful to provide a quality linear model independent of the dataset.
-Finally, the execution time indicates that our model can find linear models in an practical timeframe.
+This indicates that, although $\mathcal{MP}_\text{base}$ finds an optimal solution without considering any diagnostics or statistical significance, the solution fortunately has no insignificant coefficients and satisfies the residual assumptions.
+Thus, these results in Table \ref{table:result1} make clear that our model is able to provide a quality linear model independent of the dataset.
+Finally, the execution time indicates that our model can find linear models within a practical timeframe.